paweueck/blog2/_posts/2017-11-23-test-post-3-pc-jupyter-html-basic-via-liquid.md

 ---
 layout: post
-title: Test post 1 created directly on git
+title: Test post 3 created on PC with jupyter convert to basic html via liquid
-date: 2017-11-22 13:32:20 +0300
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: post-6.jpg # Add image post (optional)
-tags: [Blog]
-author: # Add name author (optional)
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.